ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 ![zombieseepatches](https://github.com/user-attachments/assets/c0963bf3-9414-4762-bcdb-5dc131b10f31)

 ## What this mod does
-- Enables the ability to complete the Easter eggs in solo or coop (without four players)
+- Enables the ability to complete the Easter eggs in solo or coop (without four players).

-- Adds a Easter egg speedrun timer for the main Easter eggs
+- Adds a Easter egg speedrun timer for the main Easter eggs.

 ## General Changes
-* Added a EE speedrun timer that activates when the first steps of the main Easter eggs are activated and stops when the last steps of the main Easter eggs are completed
+* Added a EE speedrun timer that activates when the first steps of the main Easter eggs are activated and stops when the last steps of the main Easter eggs are completed.

 ## Ascension EE Changes
-- The Casimir Mechanism Easter egg now works with any amount of players
+- The Casimir Mechanism Easter egg now works with any amount of players.

-- The buttons step now gives players one hundred seconds to press all four buttons when not in a four player game
+- The buttons step now gives players one hundred seconds to press all four buttons when not in a four player game.

-- The lunar lander step is solo-able (the LUNA letters are at their original positions in coop) after the pressure plate step (in order: ride the lander near the Revive perk to grab the letter L, ride the lander near the Stamin-Up perk to grab the letter U, ride the lander near the Speed-Cola perk to grab the letter N and ride the lander near the PhD perk to grab the letter A)
+- The lunar lander step is solo-able (the LUNA letters are at their original positions in coop) after the pressure plate step (in order: ride the lander near the Revive perk to grab the letter L, ride the lander near the Stamin-Up perk to grab the letter U, ride the lander near the Speed-Cola perk to grab the letter N and ride the lander near the PhD perk to grab the letter A).

-- The freeing Gersh step only requires the upgraded Zeus Cannon, upgraded Ray Gun and Gersh Device when playing solo
+- The freeing Gersh step only requires the upgraded Zeus Cannon, upgraded Ray Gun and Gersh Device when playing solo.

 ## Call of the Dead EE Changes
-- The co-op version of the Ensemble Cast Easter egg now works in solo
+- The co-op version of the Ensemble Cast Easter egg now works in solo.

-- You no longer have to knife the frozen vodka bottle, you can shoot at the ice encased around it to dislodge it whilst standing below it to catch it in solo, when in co-op the ice encased around the vodka bottle still needs to be knifed
+- You no longer have to knife the frozen vodka bottle, you can shoot at the ice encased around it to dislodge it whilst standing below it to catch it in solo, when in co-op the ice encased around the vodka bottle still needs to be knifed.

 ## Shangri-La EE Changes
-- The Time Travel Will Tell Easter egg now works with any amount of players
+- The Time Travel Will Tell Easter egg now works with any amount of players.

-- In solo mode the tile matching step now gives the player one hundred seconds to match each tile before they reset (standing on the tile activates the timer and symbol so that you can match tiles, crouching on the tile clears the symbol and stops the timer so that you can memorise which symbols are on what tiles)
+- In solo mode the tile matching step now gives the player one hundred seconds to match each tile before they reset (standing on the tile activates the timer and symbol so that you can match tiles, crouching on the tile clears the symbol and stops the timer so that you can memorise which symbols are on what tiles).

-- Time in eclipse mode has been increased to twenty minutes during the tile matching step
+- Time in eclipse mode has been increased to twenty minutes during the tile matching step.

-- Player one always spawns as Richtofen
+- Player one always spawns as Richtofen.

 ## Moon EE Changes
-- The Richtofen's Grand Scheme Easter egg now works with any amount of players
+- The Richtofen's Grand Scheme Easter egg now works with any amount of players.

-- Player one always spawns as Richtofen
+- Player one always spawns as Richtofen.

 ## F.A.Q